-12 CFR Part 3, Appendix C, Section 32(c)(5), (c)(6), and (c)(7) dated January 1, 2012, is included below for ease of reference.
-Section 32(c)(7) contains a reference to Section 32(b)(2)(i) which is also included below for ease of reference.
+12 CFR 3.34 Derivative Contracts is included below for ease of reference.
+In the guidance below, (c)(7) contains a reference to paragraph (b)(2) which is also included below for ease of reference.

-If any conflict exists between the supplemental information that follows and the Office of the Comptroller of the Currency (OCC) guidance at 12 CFR Part 3, Appendix C, Section 32(c)(5), (c)(6), and (c)(7) dated January 1, 2012, the latter shall control except to the extent the OCC guidance allows use of the Model Method (formerly referred to as Internal Model) under 12 CFR Part 3, Appendix C, Section 32(c)(7) and/or 32(b)(i).
-The Model Method may not be used by banks organized under the laws of this state in calculating credit exposures arising from derivative or securities financing transactions.
+If any conflict exists between the supplemental information that follows and the Office of the Comptroller of the Currency (OCC) guidance at 12 CFR 3.34, the latter shall control except to the extent the OCC guidance allows use of the Model Method (formerly referred to as Internal Model) under 12 CFR Part 3, Appendix C, Section 32(c)(7) and/or 32(b)(i).
+The Model Method may not be used by mutual associations organized under the laws of this state in calculating credit exposures arising from derivative or securities financing transactions.